MCDReforged/MCDReforged/docs/source/quick_start/next_steps.rst

 Permission
 ----------

 MCDR has a permission system to control the access of commands.
-For example, most ``!!MCDR`` commands are only accessible for level 3 (Admin) users.
+For example, most ``!!MCDR`` commands are only accessible to level 3 (Admin) users.

 Currently the permission system is quite simple, but it's enough for most cases.